Mauvemau/GMod_VoltstarCinema/README.md

 This menu includes:

-● A Profile display with;
+● A Profile tab with;
 - Playtime counter.
 - Inventory System.
 - Achievement System.